urda/website/_posts/2010-09-17-random-csharp-tricks.md

 In this short source code example I will be demoing the **?? operator**, **chaining ??**, and **String.IsNullOrWhiteSpace()** which is a newer .NET method.

-So here is the source I&#8217;ll talk about:
+So here is the source I'll talk about:

 <pre class="brush: csharp; title: ; notranslate" title="">using System;